 Researchers also have an ethical responsibility to do clinical research that is meaningful.
 We should be able to justify a project based on the potential scientific value of its results.
 This implies an obligation to base our research on rational theoretical principles and to carry it out according to a sound research design with an appropriate sample.
 It also suggests that research should be conducted by competent investigators who have the expertise to do reliable and valid work.
 It is not ethical to involve patients in a study, with potential risks to them, when the study has little chance of making a scientific contribution.

 During data collection researchers must be careful to minimize the effect of personal bias in measurement.
 Rosenthal1 has described several types of experimenter bias that can have significant effects on experimental outcomes.
-These include unconscious or purposeful inaccuracies in measurement that will tend to support the research hypothesis and influential interactions between researcher and subject that alter the subject's ...
+These include unconscious or purposeful inaccuracies in measurement that will tend to support the research hypothesis and influential interactions between researcher and subject that alter ...